 If you have PTSD, you change your life to avoid emotional pain.

-The brain switches to the “fight or flee” mode we’ve inherited from our ancestors, even though there’s nothing to fight or flee from.
+The brain switches to the “fight or flees” mode we’ve inherited from our ancestors, even though there’s nothing to fight or flee from.
 Many PTSD sufferers are on high alert even when there’s no danger.
 That heightened sensitivity to benign stimuli is tiring.
-Over years, these people live a very “confined” life.
-Their worlds shrink to their own homes, or even a room within the home.
+Over the years, these people live a very “confined” life.
+Their worlds shrink to their own homes or even a room within the home.

 Ultimately, a PTSD sufferer may employ tactics for escape and avoidance, fearful that others will discover the fierce activity taking place within the inner self.

 PTSD may show itself in other ways including unexplained sadness, hypersensitivity to environmental stimuli, disassociation with long-time friends, anticipation anxiety over an event that’s weeks, even months in advance, aggression, emotional denial, and other symptoms that counselors recognize.